BarthV/xk6-celery/README.md

 }

-// Wait for task completion using a blocking func call const deadlineCompleted = client.waitForTaskCompleted(taskID);
+// Wait for task completion using a blocking func call
+// boolean returned (returns false if we hit timeout) const deadlineCompleted = client.waitForTaskCompleted(taskID);
 console.log(`Task completed within a timeframe = ${deadlineCompleted}`);
 ```